artronics/chapar-device-level/README.md

 ## Introduction

 **Chapar** is a Software Defined Network (SDN) framework using *java* programming language to make the process of designing a _Network Controller Service_ fast, robust and reliable.
 It is easy to use and also flexible enough to match with different scenarios.
-Although *Chapar* is not limited to specific implementation, it is designed with the idea of *Software Defined Wireless Networks (SDWN)* in mind.

 ## Usage